 Jordan Broyles was elected as a new member of the Arkansas Bar Association's House of Delegates.
 Voting took place in April and the newly elected members were announced at the meeting.
 Jordan is an associate in the firm’s Medical Malpractice Practice Group.
 Originally from Fayetteville, Arkansas, she joined the firm in 2015 upon graduation from the University of Arkansas School of Law.

 The House of Delegates of the Arkansas Bar Association is composed of the five officers, 81 delegates elected from delegate districts, two law student representatives and four liaison non-voting members.
-Jordan joins current firm attorneys Jamie Jones and Kim Young who are already members of the House of Delegates.
+Jordan joins current firm attorneys Jamie Jones and Kimberly Dickerson Young who are already members of the House of Delegates.

 Annual Bar Reception